microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Select-EntraBetaGroupIdsContactIsMemberOf.md

 ```

 ## Description
-the Select-EntraBetaGroupIdsContactIsMemberOf cmdlet gets groups in Azure Active Directory (AD) in which a contact is a member.
+The Select-EntraBetaGroupIdsContactIsMemberOf cmdlet gets groups in Azure Active Directory (AD) in which a contact is a member.

 ## Examples